-The roughness definition (or: friction values) is different for 1D network and 2D grid parts:
+The roughness definition (or: friction values) can be done in two ways:

-- ♦ 1D network parts are typically defined using branch locations and cross section definitions.
-Therefore, the description of this is placed in section 8.7.6. - 2D grid parts may use a global friction value, specified in the MDU file (Appendix A) under [physics], keyword UnifFrictCoef.
+- ◇ 2D grid parts may use a global friction value, specified in the MDU file (Appendix A) under [physics], keyword UnifFrictCoef.
 Note that the available UnifFrictType values are limited to 0, 1, 2, 3. - Alternatively, 2D grid parts may have spatially varying friction values defined via the parameter field file, specified in the MDU file under [geometry], keyword IniFieldFile.
 The spatially varying friction values have to be provided in a separate data file, and interpolation of that data onto the 2D grid is controlled by several parameters in the IniFieldFile.
 All details are given in section D.2.